-Nowadays, GPS data are becoming more and more available: most cars are equipped with low cost GPS receivers, which potentially accumulate a lot of data just while driving.
-The data have an accuracy of 6 to 10 meters in normal condition (Haklay and Weber, 2008).
-All the above make it possible to generate road map from GPS data.
-Compared with the traditional way of road map generation it has the following benefits: low cost and particularly it can keep up with changes.
+potentially accumulate a lot of data just while driving.
+The data have an accuracy of 6 to 10 meters in normal condition.
+All the above make it possible to generate road map from GPS data, and compared with traditional way of road map generation it has the following benefits: low cost and particularly it can keep up with changes.

 A lot of projects attempt to make use of these valuable data.
-One of the most extensive and effective perhaps is the OpenStreetMap project (Haklay and Weber, 2008).
+One of the most extensive and effective perhaps is the OpenStreetMap project [7].
 The project aims to create a set of map data that is free to use and editable, since accurate digital geographical information is considered to be expensive and out of the reach of individuals, small businesses, and community organizations.
 It has an increasing number of volunteers to contribute to the project and has gathered a large volume of GPS data.
 The users of the project can edit the map with GPS traces, out of copyright maps and satellite images manually.

-As open street map can provide the GPS data, we would like to eliminate the manual step and generate road maps from GPS data automatically, and get a more accurate, detailed and up-todate road map.
-We also try to mine attribute information from GPS traces, such as number of lanes.
-Furthermore, we explore the possibility to also derive time dependent phenomena such as temporal blockage of a road or varying usage of roads over the day, week or year.
+As open street map can provide the GPS data, we would like to eliminate the manual step and generate road maps from GPS data automatically, and get a more accurate, detailed and up-to-date road map.
+We also try to mine attribute information from GPS traces, such as number of lanes and turn restrictions of the road.
 In this way, incrementally the existing information can be improved with each incoming new data set.
-However, as our example data sets do not contain absolute time stamps, the temporal analysis in this paper is restricted to a theoretical description.